Pat Phelan (Coronation Street): 2013–2014

 In June 2014, Phelan sends Anna and Owen a postcard from Dubai — further rubbing in his triumphant glory against them.
 At that point, the couple and their families have been reduced to financial difficulties and are forced to move out of their home; with Owen also being declared an official bankrupt since he is unable to repay all his debts.
 Though they manage to partly bounce back from their troubles by moving into a new home, Anna eventually admits to Owen that she slept with Phelan to make him leave their family alone.
 The revelation slowly drove the couple apart from 2015 onwards.
-By then, however, Valerie had too split up with Phelan upon learning of his true colors — rendering him penniless due to his assets being completely entitled to his estranged wife.
+By then, however, Valerie had too split up with Phelan upon learning of his true colours — rendering him penniless due to his assets being completely entitled to his estranged wife.